Pedro-Beirao/dsda-launcher/compileLinux.md

 ## qmake
 ```
-This comes installed with Qt, it is located in Qt's install directory in 6.2.2/gcc_64/bin folder.
+This comes installed with Qt, no need to do anything.
 ```

 ## make
 ```
-make is a GNU program, it comes preinstalled with (almost) all GNU/Linux distributions so no need to do anything here.
+make is a GNU program, it's usually preinstalled with all GNU/Linux distributions so no need to do anything here.
 ```
 ___
 ## Compiling